xsy27/Oath/README.md

 Click "Quit" to go back to the main menu.

 ## Game Future
 Although the game now has a lot of basic features, it is still in development, and there is much that can be improved.
-In the future, we plan to improve Oath in many aspects
+In the future, we plan to improve Oath in many aspects:
+* Add more characters with different stories and abilities.
+* Add maps with different features.
+* Add more passive items that have good linkage effects with the abilities.
+* Add more kinds of enemies and bosses.
+* Add a handbook to the main menu where the player can check the detailed descriptions of the characters, the characters' abilities, the passive items, the enemies, and the maps.
+* Add a shop at the main menu where the player can buy permanent positive effects (e.g., increased initial max health) using coins collected from defeated enemies in the game.
+* Add a system that upgrades abilities to ultimate abilities under specific circumstances (e.g., acquire some specific passive item).
+* Add conversations between the character and the bosses to make the storyline clear.
+* Add multiplayer mode.
-* Add
+* Add different difficulty modes.
+* Add partners that will be involved in the fights and stories along with the characters.